flecs-hub/flecs-lua/README.md

 Scripts are hosted by the `FlecsLua` module for the world it's imported into.

-The ability to `require "ecs"` as a standalone Lua module is currently not maintained.
+Using this library as a standalone Lua module is possible but is not the main focus of the project.

 ```c
 /* Creates a script host for the world */